PhalanxHead/home-site-hugo/content/posts/child-app-analytics-rundown.md

 ---
 title: "Child App Analytics - Matomo vs Countly"
 date: 2023-12-11T13:09:24+11:00
+lastmod: 2024-07-14T18:00:00+11:00
 summary: "Adding Analytics to my Blogsite"
 tags: ['Countly', 'Matomo', 'Analytics', 'Privacy', 'Child Apps', 'Children']
 ---

+## July 2024 Update - Removing Countly

+Hiya - a quick update about 6 months on - I've removed the Countly integration from the site.

+I'm not fully sure I ever set it up correctly, I was getting some CORS/CSP errors later on so I'm not sure I ever fully evaluated it properly.
+This probably would have been fine if not for the below noted issue with using Countly on a Celeron Processor, since I never would have needed to use different origins anyway but oh well.

+The Matomo Analytics will stay (it's handy to see if people are looking at the site sometimes!).

+Anyway, back to the original post:

+## Child App Analytics - Matomo vs Countly

 Recently at work, we started looking into adding Analytics to the family entertainment products we create for clients.